Who we serve

 T65 marketing for Medicare agents is the most predictable demand source you have, and most agents waste it.
 The pool refreshes every month, the buying trigger is a calendar date, not a hunch, and the prospect is making a first-time decision with no incumbent agent to dislodge.
 This page lays out the turning-65 system we build: who to reach, when, and how to do it without tripping a CMS rule.

 We run this on the back of a real senior-market lead operation.
-Our final-expense book moves at roughly $7.40 CPL and closes about 1 in 6 across 48,210 leads in the trailing twelve months and 17 live campaigns.
+Our final-expense book runs on live campaigns, not theory.
 T65 sits next door to that book, so the same ad discipline and conversion plumbing carry straight over.

 Why turning-65 marketing beats every other Medicare lead source